-The Cavern Club – one of the most important places in music history awaits you, The Cavern Club is where The Beatles played in their early years.
-It began its life in 1957 as a jazz club but later became famous for the rock and roll bands of the 1960’s.
-The Beatles made 292 appearances between 1961 and 1963, their last performance there was on the 3rd August 1963 just one month after they recorded “She Loves You”.
+The Cavern Club – one of the most important places in music history awaits you; The Cavern Club is where The Beatles played in their early years.
+It began its life in 1957 as a jazz club but later became famous for the rock and roll bands of the 1960s.
+The Beatles made 292 appearances between 1961 and 1963; their last performance there was on the 3rd of August 1963, just one month after they recorded “She Loves You”.

 Sunday Wind Down

-McCooley’s for breakfast or brunch – After a busy weekend of partying and sightseeing, why not head back to Concert Square for a big Irish breakfast at McCooley’s which is open for 8am until late, 7 days a week.
+McCooley’s for breakfast or brunch – After a busy weekend of partying and sightseeing, why not head back to Concert Square for a big Irish breakfast at McCooley’s, which is open from 8 am until late, seven days a week?

-City & Beatles Bus Tour – Have a lazy Sunday and let someone else do all the driving whilst you sit back and take in the sights of the City.
-If the mood takes you, hop off and have a wander then hop right back on again.
+City & Beatles Bus Tour – Have a lazy Sunday and let someone else do all the driving whilst you sit back and take in the sights of the city with the ultimate Beatles tour in Liverpool.
+If the mood takes you, hop off and have a wander, then hop right back on again.